paygaphack/mentors-repo/news-api/README.md

 4. Activate the virtual enviromnent just created: `$ source venv/bin/activate`
 5. Install dependencies: `$ pip install -r requirements.txt`
 6. Obtain a unique API key from [newsapi.org](https://newsapi.org/)
-7. Create a `.env` file _within_ the `news-api` directory - it won't work otherwise!
+7. Create a `.env` file _within_ the `news-api` directory - it won't work otherwise, unless you manually change the path to the `.env` file by modifying the `env_path` variable in `custom_query.py`!
     The file structure should look something like the diagram below.

     ```
-    mentors-repo
+    mentors-repo  <-- Project root
     │   README.md
     │   LICENSE
-    │   .gitignore  <-- any .env files are ignored here
+    │   .gitignore  <-- Any .env files are ignored here
     │   ...
     │
     └─── news-api
-    │        .env  <-- here, not anywhere else!
+    │        .env  <-- Here, not anywhere else!
     │        README.md
     │        custom_query.py
     │        generate_data.py